Originalbeitrag in Fachzeitschrift

 Work at IfU, previous experience and academic profile

-Prior, Martin completed his M.B.A. at the University of Technology in Sydney while working as a research associate at the UTS Entrepreneurship and Innovation Unit.
-Martin also obtained a M.Sc. in Strategy, Innovation, and Management Control (SIMC) as well as a B.Sc. in Business and Economics from WU Vienna.
-During his undergraduate studies, he spent a semester abroad at the George Washington University in Washington, DC.
-Before joining academia, Martin also completed various internships in development finance, banking, as well as management accounting and control.
+Prior to pursuing his Ph.D., Martin completed his M.B.A. at the University of Technology in Sydney, while working as a research associate at the entrepreneurship and innovation department.
+Martin also holds a master’s degree in Strategy, Innovation, and Management Control as well as a bachelor’s degree in Business and Economics from WU Vienna.
+During his studies, he spent a semester abroad at the George Washington University.
+Apart from graduating at the top of his class both in Sydney and Vienna, Martin also received numerous awards for his academic achievements, such as the Austrian State Prize and the Excellence in Financial Research Award of the CFO Club Austria.
+Before joining academia, Martin worked in development finance, corporate banking, and management accounting.

 Martin conducts behavioral management accounting research.
 He examines how contemporary developments in society and new technologies can pose opportunities and challenges for companies’ management control systems.
 For conducting his research, Martin typically draws on the methods and traditions of experimental economics but regularly uses JDM-style vignette studies to complement his experimental findings.